sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-replay-instance.md

 ```

 :::note
-Those method names **MUST** follow the pattern `applyOffchainUpdatesForXxx` where `Xxx` is the name of the corresponding public method with first letter capitalized
+Those method names **MUST** follow the pattern `applyOffchainUpdatesForXxx` where `Xxx` is the name of the corresponding public method with first letter capitalized This pattern is used to make it easy to identify helper functions in the codebase.
 :::

 In this example, we only need to add two helper functions because `collect` doesn't change any stateful properties.